 Standard municipal emergency contact protocol

-Councils should consider adopting the Standard municipal emergency contact protocol to help simplify the contact process for all stakeholders and alleviate some of the logistical burden of maintain up-to-date emergency contact lists.
+Councils should consider adopting the Standard municipal emergency contact protocol (Word - 59.1KB) to help simplify the contact process for all stakeholders and alleviate some of the logistical burden of maintain up-to-date emergency contact lists.